yohanderose/lmmule/README.md

 ## Agentic Flows

 I've included an example comparing agentic vs non-agentic approaches.
 As demonstrated by many others, combining the efforts of distributed task specific workers yields much higher quality and more relevant output.
-This is at the cost of some speed, as the `ResearchTeam` Mule takes 2-3x the time of `Research`.
+This is often at the cost of speed, as the aggregating `Researcher` Mule can take 1-3x the time of `Thinker` alone.

 [`lmmule/examples/agentic_bench.py`](https://github.com/yohanderose/lmmule/blob/master/lmmule/examples/agentic_bench.py)